 “The mind spends most of the time lost in fantasies and illusions, reliving pleasant or unpleasant experiences and anticipating the future with eagerness or fear.
 While lost in such cravings or aversions, we are unaware of what is happening now, what we are doing now.”

 – S. N. Goenka

-Our mind is its own master and tends to wander in a hundred different directions at any given point in time.
-It’s no surprise, then, that being fully conscious and focused on the present moment is harder than we imagine it to be.
+The mind is its own master and tends to wander in a hundred different directions at any given point in time.
+It’s no surprise, then, that being fully conscious and mindful of the present moment is harder than we think.

-For example, when was the last time you were aware of your natural breath?
-The sensation of air entering and exiting your nostrils?
-We’re so caught up with the noise in our mind (and our surroundings) that we fail to notice something as basic as the sensation of our own breath that keeps us alive!
-Now imagine how many other things around us we might be overlooking in the same way…
+We’re so caught up with the noise in our minds (and surroundings) that we fail to notice something as basic as the sensation of our own breath that keeps us alive!
+Now imagine how many other things we may be missing…

-While many meditation techniques help in improving ones concentration and calming the mind, they don’t enable us to reach the depths of the unconscious mind and tackle our thoughts, emotions and mental defilements at the root.
+While many meditation techniques help in improving one’s concentration and calming the mind, they don’t help us reach the depths of the unconscious mind and tackle our thoughts, emotions, and mental defilements at the root.

-To put it more simply, the majority of our problems and insecurities as adults stem from our childhood.
-As time passes, we assume we have dealt with all our experiences, emotions, insecurities, and baggage.
-However, more often than not, we just shove them to the back of our mind until they’re temporarily forgotten and replaced with new woes.
-We keep collecting more and more of these negative emotions or saṅkhāras as we navigate through life — until the negative energy we’ve amassed over time starts taking a toll on our physical and mental health.
+To put it simply, the majority of our problems and insecurities as adults stem from our childhood.
+As time passes, we assume we have processed our insecurities, emotions, and baggage.
+However, more often than not, we merely shove them to the back of our minds until they’re temporarily forgotten and replaced with new woes.
+We keep collecting more and more of these negative emotions or saṅkhāras — until the negative energy we’ve amassed over time starts taking a toll on our physical and mental health.

 Experiencing the Interaction of Mind & Matter